NuevoFoundation/workshops/content/english/phaser-space-invaders-game/_index.md

 # Introduction

 The goal of this lesson is to walk you through the creation of a game inspired by Space Shooters like Space Invaders and Galaga.
 You will also get a small taste of thinking about Object Oriented Programming.

+All sprites in the Space Invaders game were created by Luis Zuno (aka Ansimuz).
+Check him out if you like the pixel art!

+All sprites in the lesson repl with "dude" are from the Phaser website.